Aralia: planting, cultivation and care

 Association

-They also find their place in a naturalistic garden to recreate an understorey atmosphere.
+They also find their place in a naturalistic garden, to recreate an understorey atmosphere.
 Geranium nodosum, Brunnera macrophylla (photo Agnieszka Kwiecień, Nova), Aralia spinosa (photo Fritz Flohr Reynolds), Hyacinthoides non-scripta (photo Olivier Pichard), and Polygonatum latifolium (photo Radio Tonreg)

 Did you know?

-- Edible and medicinal plant
+- An edible and medicinal plant

 Useful resources

-- Discover our range of Aralias
+- Discover our range of Aralia

 - Watch Olivier’s video on Japanese Aralia